eraofchaos/eraofchaos.github.io/units/Basilisk.md

  **Unit Soul:** [ Basilisk](/Items/unt_129/)

  **Unit description:**

+ **Unit second description :** A tank that's proficient at control.
+Petrifies all surrounding units when it dies

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.